 Where to stay in Vienna

-This 5-star hotel opposite the Opera House was the place that inspired Graham Greene to write the film ‘’The Third Man.’’
+Hotel Sacher Wien: This 5-star hotel opposite the Opera House was the place that inspired Graham Greene to write the film ‘’The Third Man.’’
 Its classic interior dates back to its opening in 1876 yet it guarantees comfort at every turn.
 The location for seeing Vienna’s highlights cannot be beaten.
 Click here for more information and the latest prices.

-Perfectly located in the center of Vienna’s 1st District–a UNESCO World Heritage Site–many historic sites are within walking distance and friendly staff make it a top choice.
+Steigenberger Hotel Herrenhof: Perfectly located in the center of Vienna’s 1st District–a UNESCO World Heritage Site–many historic sites are within walking distance and friendly staff makes it a top choice.
 Click here for more information and the latest prices.

 The Vienna Pass and a Hop-On, Hop-Off bus (free with the Vienna Pass) service makes seeing Vienna a relatively simple exercise.
 The question is what to include.

 Click here for more information and to book the Vienna Pass.

 St. Stephens Cathedral